Slatington, Pennsylvania: Accidents

 At 2:25pm on August 21, 1988, James Raby Shea crashed his Stolp Starduster in a grove of trees about a quarter mile north of the runway after his engine failed shortly after takeoff but was uninjured.

 On October 13, 2013, a Cessna monoplane flipped on the Slatington runway, with the pilot receiving minor injuries.

 On July 29, 2021, Slatington was hit by an EF1 tornado, with the airport bearing the brunt of the damage.
-The airport's owner, Roger Sell reported that an airplane was tossed suffering significant damage, as well as damage to the airport's hangers.
+The airport's owner, Roger Sell reported that an airplane was tossed suffering significant damage, as well as damage to the airport's hangars.